Mortyo666/universal-panel-password-changer/README.md

 3. Press Enter
 4. The script will automatically detect the control panel
 5. The password will be changed automatically
-6. Save the new credentials in a secure location

 ### Typical Output